Social Work Visa Sponsorship Jobs in Maine

 Which companies sponsor visas for social workers in Maine?

 MaineHealth and Northern Light Health are Maine's largest healthcare employers and have sponsored visas for clinical social workers and behavioral health staff.
 Community mental health organizations like Sweetser and Spurwink also hire social workers across the state.
-Federally Qualified Health Centers operating in rural Maine counties have sponsored H-1B workers in licensed social work roles where degree and licensure requirements meet specialty occupation standards.
+Federally Qualified Health Centers operating in rural Maine counties have sponsored H-1B visa workers in licensed social work roles where degree and licensure requirements meet specialty occupation standards.

 Which visa types are most common for social work roles in Maine?